microsoft/Agents-M365Copilot/dotnet/README.md

 To install the client libraries via NuGet:

-* Search for `Microsoft.Agents.M365Copilot.Beta` and  `Microsoft.Agents.M365Copilot.Core` in the NuGet Library, or
+* Search for `Microsoft.Agents.M365Copilot.Beta` in the NuGet Library, or
-* Type `Install-Package Microsoft.Agents.M365Copilot.Beta` and `Install-Package Microsoft.Agents.M365Copilot.Core` into the Package Manager Console.
+* Type `Install-Package Microsoft.Agents.M365Copilot.Beta` into the Package Manager Console.

 ## Create a Copilot APIs client and make an API call